 In addition to Graduate School application materials, applicants to the English MA program should submit a 500 word statement of purpose explaining their goals or reasons for pursuing an MA in English as well as their skills, accomplishments, or experience that suggest they will be able to succeed in the program.
 The English department Master of Arts program accepts applications for admission on an ongoing basis.

 Applicants who earned their undergraduate degrees more than ten years before the time of application must be interviewed by the Graduate Coordinator before admission to the degree program.

-Applicants who have earned degrees at institutions in countries in which English is not the standard language of instruction must score at least 600 paperbased, or 100 Internet-based on the TOEFL (Test of English as a Foreign Language) Examination, or an overall band score of 7.5 on the IELTS before being admitted to the MA degree program in English.
+Applicants who have earned degrees at institutions in countries in which English is not the native language of instruction must score at least 600 paperbased, or 100 Internet-based on the TOEFL (Test of English as a Foreign Language) Examination, or an overall band score of 7.5 on the IELTS before being admitted to the MA degree program in English.

 All Master of Arts candidates are advised by the Graduate Coordinator.
 The Coordinator and the student will establish a plan of study taking into account the student's interests and future vocational plans.